-32 channels running within your recording application,\ powered by Liquid Mix's on-board DSP, means your DAW becomes a powerhouse at mixdown.
+32 channels running within your recording application, powered by Liquid Mix's on-board DSP, means your DAW becomes a powerhouse at mixdown.
 The extensive Liquid Assets library means virtually any classic processor you've ever dreamed of is yours to use.
 You can even build your own hybrid EQ band by band! > Want to learn more?
 Check out the video at www.focusrite.com/liquidmix You'll wonder how you ever lived without it.

-\VST/AU/RTAS compliant.
-(RTAS via included FXpansion wrapper.)
-IMPORTANT INFORMATION: FOCUSRITE, the FF togo, LIQUID TECHNOLOGY, LIQUID MIX and the EQUID And the EQUID and the EQUID FOCUSRITE Audio Engineering Ltd. The Liquid technology utilises the patented process of Dynamic Clinication of the sonic impact of original analogue products upon an audio stream, so as to electron a sonic impact of the result of this process is subjective and may not be perceived by a corras producing exact the same effect as the original products studied.

-audio heritage sonic integrity professional solutions
+VST/AU/RTAS compliant [RTAS via included FXpansion wrapper.]
+IMPORTANT INFORMATION: FOCUSRITE, the FF logo, LIQUID TECHNOLOGY, LIQUID MIX and the LIQUID MIX logo are trademarks of Focusrite Audio Engineering Ltd. The Liquid technology utilises the patented process of Dynamic Convolution to actually measure examples of the sonic impact of original analogue products upon an audio stream, so as to electronically emulate the performance of the original products studied.
+The result of this process is subjective and may not be perceived by a user all producing exactly the same effect as the original products studied audio heritage | sonic integrity | professional solutions